This page contains tips for hosting large murder mystery games. And when I mean "large," I mean games where you have 20 players or more.

 Which is to say that you should expect one or two problems and maybe even a complaint.

-There's not that much you can do about this - it doesn't seem to matter how well organised an event is, someone finds something to complain about.
+There's not that much you can do about this - it doesn't matter how well organised an event is, it's likely that someone will find something to complain about.

 So be prepared to handle problems.